donceykong/tutorials/dataset-to-mcap/README.md

-# Datset to MCAP
+# Dataset to MCAP

-Here you can find all the necessary code for migrating the KITTI-360's non-syncrynized data to an mcap file using Foxglove Schemas.
+Here you can find all the necessary code for migrating the KITTI-360's non-time-syncronized data to an mcap file using Foxglove Schemas.